Skip to main content

 The Safe Harbor Provision and Its Implications

-A key area of legal complexity is the ADA’s “bona fide benefit plan” safe harbor.
+A key area of legal complexity is the ADA’s “bona fide benefit plansafe harbor.
 This provision allows for certain practices that would otherwise be prohibited by the ADA if they are part of the terms of a bona fide benefit plan.
 The application of this safe harbor to wellness programs has been a point of contention.

-Recent EEOC proposed rules have suggested that health-contingent wellness programs that are part of an employer’s may fall under this safe harbor, allowing for larger incentives than would otherwise be permissible.
+Recent EEOC proposed rules have suggested that health-contingent wellness programs that are part of an employer’s group health plan may fall under this safe harbor, allowing for larger incentives than would otherwise be permissible.
 This interpretation has significant implications for the design of wellness programs, potentially creating a two-tiered system where programs integrated with health plans are subject to less stringent incentive limits.

 The following table provides a comparative analysis of the legal standards applied under different program structures: